A Guide to Filoli Historic House and Garden in California

 Tour the inside of the house

-The ballroom with minty blue walls is my favorite room.
-You can also see many other areas of the house, including a library/study with commissioned portrait sketches by John Singer Sargent!
-The kitchen is the most perfect vintage-style kitchen, complete with black and white checkered floors.
+You can also explore many other areas of the house, including a library/study, dining room, living rooms, and the kitchen!
+The kitchen is a classic vintage style complete with black and white checkered floors.

 Take photos outside of the house